About the Physics Curriculum

 Some of the introductory physics classes use a class wiki as a way for students to share and record their learning.
 Working together, students create and maintain a guide to problem-solving techniques used in class.

-Certain introductory physics courses have begun using "open source" texts that are available free in PDF format or at near-cost for printed and bound copies.
+Certain introductory physics courses have begun using "open source" texts that are available for free in PDF format or at near-cost for printed and bound copies.
 In addition, Creative Commons licensing allows instructors to modify the texts to suit their specific needs.